 After a car accident, the bills can pile up.
 In addition to dealing with costly car repairs, you might also have medical bills and missed wages from work.
 Most people don’t realize how devastating a car accident can be to your bank account.

-Fortunately, there could be a way for you ro recoup some of the expenses from the accident.
+Fortunately, there could be a way for you to recoup some of the expenses from the accident.
 If the other driver was at fault, you could file a claim against them.
-Depending on the validity of the claim, you could receive money for your injuries and more.
+Depending on the validity of the claim, you could receive money for your injuries, possibly get a loan against your settlement and more.

 Who is at Fault?